-Training volume — sets × reps × load × frequency — is the variable that separates athletes who peak on contest day from those who burn out, stall, or get hurt along the way.
+Training volume, which is sets times reps times load times frequency, is the variable that separates the athletes who peak on contest day from the ones who burn out, stall, or get hurt along the way.
+The simplest definition: too much volume is when your recovery fails.
+When you’re no longer adapting, you’re just accumulating:

 - Fatigue